Briansim74/Automated-XML-Web-Scraping-Financial-Data-Script/README.md

 # XML

-Modular XML Coding Test
+XML Financial Data Web Scraping Project

 <br/>In this notebook, there will be 3 main questions that will be addressed.
 For the 3 questions, I have utilised Google Colab as my IDE, and have done the programming on Colab.
-I have put in my thought processes for the issues that I have faced for all the questions during this coding test within this README file.
+I have put in my thought processes for the issues that I have faced for all the questions during this project within this README file.

 <br/>For Question 1, it is to use Python to convert all rows in “Output_Values” into XML format, and name it "Output.xml".